LabKey/labkey-ui-components/README.md

 # The storybook instance is now available at http://localhost:9001
 ```

-When changes are made to the source code for the components or the stories, the storybook instance will automatically reload.
-However,
+When changes are made to the source code or .scss files for the components or the stories, the storybook instance will automatically reload.
-if making changes to the scss files within a package, you will still have to build the package manually.
-It is probably possible to
-change the `.storybook/webpack.config.js` to also do hot reloading when scss files are changed, but efforts to date have not been
-successful.

 ## Publishing

 In order to publish, you will need to set up your npm credentials.
 Follow [these instructions](https://internal.labkey.com/wiki/Handbook/Dev/page.view?name=npmrc) to create your .npmrc file.
 If you do not have permissions to publish to this repository, contact a local Artifactory administrator who can grant you those permissions.

-To publish, update the package's README.md file with release notes for the
+To publish, update the package's `README.md` file with release notes for the
-changes included, and commit.
+changes included and commit.
 Then from the package root (not the repository root!) of the package you want to update (e.g. packages/omnibox) run:

 ```sh
 yarn publish
 ```

 This will prompt you for the new version.
 Choose a version increment in accordance with [SemVer](https://semver.org/).
 This command will
 update the `package.json` file and commit that change.
 Then you can do a `git push` to get the update into the remote repository.
 (Note,
 you could instead use `npm publish`, but you will have to update the `package.json` file manually before using that command.)